 \subsection{Fine tuning with downscaling}

-As Figures \ref{fig:sim:ECDF1} and \ref{fig:sim:ECDF2} of global utility have shown, as $\epsilon$ decreases from 5 to 4 or 3, the utility performances of Censor\_w deteriorates because more invocations of censoring across records occur as $\epsilon$ decreases.
-Further scaling and shifting of the weights $\bm{\alpha}$ in the Weighted method may be used in order to achieve a target privacy guarantee for any closely-held dataset; for example, by setting $(c_1, c_2)$ to $\tilde{\bm{\alpha}} \in [0, 1]$ (as in $\tilde{\alpha}_{i} = c_1 \times \alpha_{i} + c_2$).
+As Figures \ref{fig:sim:ECDF1} and \ref{fig:sim:ECDF2} of global utility have shown, as $\epsilon$ decreases from 5 to 4 or 3, the utility performances of Censor\_w (DP) deteriorates because more invocations of censoring across records occur as $\epsilon$ decreases.
+Further scaling and shifting of the weights $\bm{\alpha}$ in the Weighted (aDP) method may be used in order to achieve a target privacy guarantee for any confidential dataset; for example, by setting $(c_1, c_2)$ to $\tilde{\bm{\alpha}} \in [0, 1]$ (as in $\tilde{\alpha}_{i} = c_1 \times \alpha_{i} + c_2$).
 Instead of using $c_1 = 1$ as we have done in Sections \ref{sec:sim:epsilon} and \ref{sec:sim:utility}, we use a scaling factor $c_1 < 1$ that downscales the privacy weights $\bm{\alpha}$.
 The weight scaling allows us to roughly target a specific $\epsilon$ and censoring is then used to make that target global.
-This procedure reduces the number of invocations of censoring while preserving a strict $\epsilon -$DP guarantee.
+This procedure reduces the number of invocations of censoring while preserving a strict $\epsilon-$DP guarantee.

 We focus on $\epsilon = 4$ for illustration.
 We set $c_1 = 0.8$ for the results that follow.
-Since only the Weighted-e and the Censor\_w depend on the Weighted method whereas Censor\_uw embeds the Unweighted method, we expect to see effects of downscaling on the Weighted, the Weighted-e, and the Censor\_w synthesizers.
+Since only the Weighted-e (aDP) and the Censor\_w (DP) depend on the Weighted (aDP) method whereas Censor\_uw (DP) embeds the Unweighted method, we expect to see effects of downscaling on the Weighted (aDP), the Weighted-e (aDP), and the Censor\_w (DP) synthesizers.
 Therefore, we focus our comparison on these three synthesizers.